PVLI-25-26/PVLI-Project/GDD/Game Design Document/System and Mechanics/Mechanincs/Combat/Manage Quiver.md

 ### Gas Arrow
 The *gas arrow* explodes into a cloud of a poison when impacting an enemy.
 All enemies inside the cloud receive `param` damage every `param` seconds, the longer the enemies are under the effect of the poison, the more damage it deals.
-The gas arrow is has a `param` seconds of cool down per shot.
+The gas arrow has a `param` seconds of cool down per shot.

 ### Grass Arrow
 The *grass arrow* immobilizes the enemy hit by the arrow (grass grows and traps the enemy).
 The enemies will not be able to move for `param` seconds.